emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 Changes from -10 to -11:

-* Added that protocols can impose stricter limits on P_MAX and A_MAX.
+* Added that protocols can impose stricter limits on P_MAX and A_MAX
+* Added constraints on the number of decryption queries v
-* More info on replay protection implementation.
+* More info on replay protection implementation
-* More info on nonce constructions.
+* More info on nonce constructions
+* Introduced the Bernstein bound factor δ instead of just assuming that δ < 2
+* Clarified differences between GCM-SST with different keystream generators (ideal, AES, Rijndael)
+* Made it clearer that Table 1 is for unicast security protocols with replay	protection and that Poly1305 is keyed with ChaCha20.
-* Editorial changes including RFC 2119 terminology.
+* Editorial changes including RFC 2119 terminology

 Changes from -09 to -10: